-Upon successful completion of the BSC Program the student will be able to:
+Upon successful completion of the BSC

+Program the student will be able to:

 - 1. Express a general knowledge of key books of the Bible, including individuals, major events, and historical settings. - 2.
-Explain key doctrines of the Bible in basic terms. - 3.
-Understand the Free-Grace principles of progressive sanctification in their personal life.
+Explain key doctrines of the Bible in basic terms. - Understand the grace principles of progressive sanctification in their personal life.